onejs-org/onejs/README.md

 #### V2 Compatibility

-Multiple bundles, async require and in-manifest configurations haven't implemented yet.
+* Multiple bundles, async require and in-manifest configurations haven't implemented yet.

-And, v3 doesn't have the notion of "main" module.
-It has entry modules, and the new bundles executes entry module automatically.
-It's now more similar to browserify.
+* No more main modules.
+The specified entry module will be called by the bundle itself.

 #### Who Uses OneJS v3?